Edmonton: Performing arts

-The Francis Winspear Centre for Music opened in 1997 after years of planning and fundraising.
+Francis Winspear Centre for Music opened in 1997 after years of planning and fundraising.
 Described as one of the most acoustically perfect concert halls in Canada, it is home to the Edmonton Symphony Orchestra and hosts a wide variety of shows every year.
 It seats 1,932 patrons and houses the $3-million Davis Concert Organ, the largest concert organ in Canada.

-Across 102 Avenue is the Citadel Theatre, named after The Salvation Army Citadel in which Joe Shoctor first started the Citadel Theatre Company in 1965.
+Citadel Theatre, named after The Salvation Army Citadel in which Joe Shoctor first started the Citadel Theatre Company in 1965.
 It is now one of the largest theatre complexes in Canada, with five halls, each specializing in different kinds of productions.
 In 2015 the Citadel Theatre also became home to Catalyst Theatre.

-On the University of Alberta grounds is the 2,534-seat Northern Alberta Jubilee Auditorium, which had over a year of heavy renovations as part of the province's 2005 centennial celebrations.
+Northern Alberta Jubilee Auditorium, a 2,534 seat venue which had over a year of heavy renovations as part of the province's 2005 centennial celebrations.
 Both it and its southern twin in Calgary were constructed in 1955 for the province's golden jubilee and have hosted many concerts, musicals, and ballets.
 On the front of the building is a quote from Suetonius' Life of Augustus: "He found a city built of brick – left it built of marble."
+It is located on the University of Alberta grounds.

-The Old Strathcona neighbourhood is home to the Theatre District, which holds the ATB Financial Arts Barns (headquarters of the Edmonton International Fringe Festival), The Walterdale Playhouse, and the Varscona Theatre (base of operations for several theatre companies, including Teatro la Quindicina, Shadow Theatre, Die-Nasty, Plane Jane Theatre, and Grindstone Theatre!).
-Edmonton was named cultural capital of Canada in 2007.
-The Ukrainian Dnipro Ensemble of Edmonton, along with other Ukrainian choirs such as the Ukrainian Male Chorus of Edmonton, helps preserve the Ukrainian musical culture within the parameters of the Canadian multicultural identity in Edmonton.
+The Edmonton Theatre District in neighbourhood of Old Strathcona have a number of venues including the ATB Financial Arts Barns (headquarters of the Edmonton International Fringe Festival), The Walterdale Playhouse, and the Varscona Theatre (base of operations for several theatre companies, including Teatro la Quindicina, Shadow Theatre, Die-Nasty, Plane Jane Theatre, and Grindstone Theatre!).

+The Roxy is a purpose-built theatre and multidisciplinary arts centre that opened on April 14, 2022, and is owned and operated by Theatre Network.
+This venue is located on 124th Street.